slingr-stack/slingr-docs/content/en/dev-reference/metadata-management/metadata-editor/console.md

 weight: 6
 ---

-## General description
+## **Console panel**

-On the bottom side of the app builder you will find a panel with the **console**.
-You can press click to expand this panel.
-Inside, you can execute any script using the [Javascript API]({{<ref "/dev-reference/scripting/overview.md">}}) of the platform.
-The output of this execution will be printed on the right side of this panel.
-This feature is very useful for testing any script before setting it in any other place.
+Situated at the bottom of the app builder is the **`console`** panel.
+By clicking on it, you can expand this panel.
+Within the console, you have the ability to execute scripts using the [Javascript API]({{<ref "/dev-reference/scripting/overview.md">}}) of the platform.
+The results of these script executions will be displayed on the right side of this panel.
+This feature proves highly valuable for testing scripts prior to implementing them in other parts of your app.

 {{< notes type="tip">}}
-Keyboard shortcut <b>alt + down arrow</b> will expand or collapse the bottom panel with the console.
+Utilize the keyboard shortcut **alt + down arrow** to expand or collapse the console panel.
 {{< /notes >}}

 {{< notes type="tip">}}
-You can press <b>ctrl + enter</b> to execute the script in the console.
+Pressing <b>ctrl + enter</b> allows you to execute scripts directly in the console.
 {{< /notes >}}